 Membership and self-governance were the guiding concepts from the outset.
-The Institute was designed to meet the two major goals of the lifelong learning movement: intellectual stimulation and social interaction.
+The Institute was designed to meet the two major goals of the lifelong learning movement: intellectual stimulation, and social interaction.
 The first set of courses was offered on campus in the fall 2000 semester, with advertising and listing in the catalogue of the Division of Continuing Education—which received a percentage of tuition revenue, as did the Gerontology Center.
-Eight courses were offered to about 60 students that first semester, of which six study groups ran 10 or 11 weeks.
-Six of the courses were academic, and the pattern of seminar-style, participatory instruction and involvement was already established as the standard. teraction was achieved both through the interactive courses themselves, as well as open houses, potlucks, and occasional trips.
+Eight courses1 were offered to about 60 students that first semester, of which six study groups ran 10 or 11 weeks.
+Six of the courses were academic, and the pattern of seminar-style, participatory instruction and involvement was established as the standard.
+Interaction was achieved both through the courses themselves, as well as open houses, potlucks, and occasional trips.

 Leaving the Campus